sjl/splice.vim/README.markdown

 TODO for v1.0.0
 ===============

-* Add a help/status bar at the top.
 * Add hunk-pulling functionality.
 * Add a basic test suite.
 * Remove the eat-your-data warnings in the docs.